telefonicaid/fiware-orion/doc/manuals/deprecated.md

   use `/v1` and `/v1/registry` instead.
         * `/ngsi9` URL paths removed in Orion 3.8.0
 * `location` metadata to specify entity location is deprecated in Orion 1.1.0.
-The new way of specifying entity location is to use `geo:point` type for the attribute (see details in [the corresponding section of the Orion API specification](orion-api.md#geospatial-properties-of-entities).
+The new way of specifying entity location is to use `geo:json` type for the attribute (see details in [the corresponding section of the Orion API specification](orion-api.md#geospatial-properties-of-entities).
 * Deprecated command line argument in Orion 0.26.1 (removed in Orion 1.0.0).
   * **--silent**.
 Suppress all log output except errors (Please use *-logLevel ERROR* instead)